pirey/seabird/README.md

 A Vim theme based on hue 202 <img src="http://www.colorhexa.com/28a3eb.png" height="24" width="24">, a soothing blue of sea and sky.
 The light version is **seagull**; the dark, **petrel**.

-seabird works in the gui (Linux/Windows GVim, MacVim; also Neovim) and the terminal, and supports true (24-bit) colour.
+Featuring gui (Linux/Windows GVim, MacVim, Neovim), terminal, and true (24-bit) colour support.

 ## screenshots